rezakj/iCellR/README.md

 </p>

-# 4- How to perform Seurat's MultiCCA (integration) sample alignment
+# 4- How to perform Seurat's MultiCCA sample alignment

 ```r
 # same as above only use run.anchor function instead of iba.